ivan-2727/raft/README.md

-# Raft simulator
+# Raft
-This is my pet project, an interactive simulator of the Raft consensus algorithm.
+This is my pet project, implementation of the Raft algorithm from scracth.
+To create a Raft simulation, navigate to `simulation` folder and run `sh run.sh`.
+The results of simulation will appear in `sumulation/result/state.txt`.